nathanjhood/MSYS2-toolchain/README.md

 Fortunately, for this project to achieve it's targets, much of the required configurations are already available within CMake (and vcpkg), and we have simply a process of directing the flow of file-hopping that CMake does under the hood when configuring/building/etc to pick up combinations of native CMake files that otherwise aren't currently available at the time of this project's creation.

-(to better understand this last paragraph, please see the files under 'scripts/cmake/Modules/Platform'...)
+(to better understand this last paragraph, please see the files under your CMake installation directory; 'share/cmake/Modules/Platform/', ...)

 To use the toolchain and buildsystem, pass these vars to your CMake invocation;